tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

 ## Data collection (Mapping & Data paring)

 Once the user clicks the `Calibrate` button, the first step of the calibration process will automatically start building the map by using the NDT or GICP algorithm with the `mapping lidar`.
-He can visualize the process of building the map on the `rviz`.
+He can visualize the process of building the map on `rviz`.

 <p align="center">
     <img src="../images/mapping_based_calibrator/map1.jpg" alt="menu3">